sh1l0n/flutter_kraken_askbid/README.md

 ## Flutter Kraken bids/aks

-Simple app which displays the amount of the first bid and ask order each in 2 seconds interval as minimun (depends the network).
+Simple app which displays the amount of the first bid and ask order each 2 seconds interval as minimun (depends the network).

 The orderbook is retrieved from the public endpoints of the [Kraken Exchange](https://www.kraken.com/)